-Being in a wheelchair can be challenging and limit many of the activities that you are available to do.
+Being in a wheelchair can be challenging and limit many of the activities you can do.

-But rather than allow for the your lifestyle fall to the wayside, pick up some great hobbies that are perfect for seniors living in wheelchairs.
+But rather than allow your lifestyle to fall to the wayside, pick up some great hobbies that are perfect for seniors living in wheelchairs.

 1. Scuba diving.
-Handicapped elderly can now learn to scuba dive through special programs designed for seniors usually in wheel chairs.
-The buoyant nature of water allows even handicapped or partially paralyzed seniors move with ease around the pool.
+Handicapped elderly can now learn to scuba dive through special programs designed for seniors, usually in wheelchairs.
+The buoyant nature of water allows even handicapped or partially paralyzed seniors to move with ease around the pool.
 Check with your local pool for elderly hours reserved specifically for seniors.

 4. Gardening.
-If you have access to a garden or yard, consider gardening as a serious hobby.
-While many believe that landscaping and gardening is an easy hobby that isn’t time consuming, taking care of plants can be as difficult as caring for a new born.
+If you have access to a garden or yard, consider gardening a serious hobby.
+While many believe that landscaping and gardening is an easy hobby that isn’t time-consuming, taking care of plants can be as difficult as caring for a newborn.
 Especially when cultivating different types of plants, they can be fickle and need constant care.

 5. Stay in contact with relatives.
 While this is not necessarily a hobby, exercising your mind is very important.
 While many of the hobbies or activities you might pick up will emphasize your physical abilities, it is important to keep your mind active.

 6. Cooking.
 Often being in the house is the most comfortable place for seniors in wheelchairs.
 Encourage them to pick up cooking and experiment with different types of cuisine.
 Especially if your senior needs to be conscious of what they eat, by learning to cook healthy, eating healthy can be fun and even rewarding!

 7. Horseback riding.
 If accessible, contact your local stables for modified horseback riding.
 For those who enjoy animals, horseback riding can be a great way to travel off the beaten path and still be able to travel.